-Proof of cohabitation shall consist of lease agreements, rent receipts, mortgage documents and utility bills.
-Proof of economic interdependency includes items such as joint bank accounts and insurance policies naming each other as beneficiaries.
-Faculty or staff members who seek the use of the Student Life Center for their domestic partner must go to the Human Resources Office in the Miller Building to establish eligibility.
-Students who seek the use of the Student Life Center must go to the Vice President for Student Affairs Office in Corey Union to establish eligibility.
-Once eligibility is established, the Human Resources Office or Student Affairs Office will provide the faculty/staff member or student with an eligibility form to be presented to Cortland Auxiliary for authorization to provide the domestic partner with a SUNY Cortland ID card.
-After the ID card is obtained, it must be presented to Recreational Sports in order to purchase a membership.
+Proof of cohabitation shall consist of lease agreements, rent receipts, mortgage documents, utility bills, etc. Proof of economic interdependency includes joint bank accounts, securities accounts, insurance policies naming each other as beneficiaries, etc. Two proofs of economic dependency are required.
+Faculty or staff members who seek the use of the fitness facilities for their domestic partner should go to the Human Resources Office to establish eligibility.
+Students who seek the use of fitness facilities for their domestic partners should go to the Vice President for Student Affairs Office to establish eligibility.
+Once eligibility is established, the Human Resources Office or student affairs will provide the faculty/staff member or student with an eligibility form to be presented to ASC for authorization to provide the domestic partner with a college identification card, which may then be presented to the Recreational Sports Office or appropriate fitness facility membership.